 I resolved to use my new knowledge to help product development teams to innovate to solve their customers’ problems and went home to figure out a way to be a part of this “new” world.

 Initially, my colleagues and I focused our efforts on developing a Lean Innovation framework specifically for product developers.
 We even did some great work with a team developing a next generation flagship product in a leading medical device company.
-But it wasn’t until we turned our attention back to our “grass roots” (in labs), that the penny dropped.
+But it wasn’t until we turned our attention back to our “grass roots” (in labs), that we started to gain clarity.

 Why should Lean Innovation be solely the preserve of the product developers?
 Indeed, why should operational excellence be solely limited to those connected to operational processes?
 Is this why LDDPE is the Lean Product and Process Development Exchange?
 Of course it was!
 Sometimes common sense is not that common, and it takes some time to open one’s eyes to a new paradigm.